loyjoy/academy/live/live.md

 ![Agent settings](agent_profile_settings.png "Agent settings")

 ### 3. Manage templates
-<br>You can create and store custom templates to use in your chat to save valuable time!</br>
+You can create and store custom templates to use in your chat to save valuable time!
 <br>1.Click on the icon selected below:</br>

 ![Templates](templates.png "Templates")